Selling to the Government

 Financing of Projects

 Germany possesses the financial framework and institutions to support the development of large infrastructure projects.
-However, the volume of project finance operations has been relatively modest in Germany in comparison to that of other EU countries, particularly the U.K. and France.
-Although the relatively high debt levels of the German federal government and local authorities would seem to favor this type of financing, difficult economic conditions have also limited anticipated rates of return for potential project finance developers.
-Other inhibiting factors are Germany’s complex juridical and federal frameworks, which make project-financed works harder to structure than in other countries.
+However, the volume of project finance operations has been relatively modest in Germany in comparison to that of other EU countries.
+Inhibiting factors are Germany’s complex juridical and federal frameworks, which make project-financed works harder to structure than in other countries.
 Low interest rates and returns on savings have contributed to an improved investment climate.
 One area that has attracted project finance, including that involving a few U.S. developers and investors, is alternative energy production.
-Clean and renewable energy projects have gained prominence in Germany, particularly since the decision in 2011 to accelerate the phase-out of nuclear energy by 2022, the decision in June 2020 to end coal power generation in Germany by 2038 at the latest, and pressure to reduce reliance on Russian energy following the invasion of Ukraine.
+Clean and renewable energy projects have gained prominence in Germany, particularly since the phase-out of nuclear energy, the decision to end coal power generation by 2038, and pressure to reduce reliance on Russian energy following the invasion of Ukraine.

 Key Link: European Bank for Reconstruction and Development (EBRD)